sobstel/golazon-legacy/README.md

 Football data <a href="http://mnmlist.com/w/">mnmlist</a> way.
 Open source prototype built as a proof of concept.

+It has some glitches here and there yet it works pretty well already.

 Contact: przemek@sobstel.org

 ## Main concepts

+* follows a spirit of idea <a href="http://mnmlist.com/w/">minimal web</a>
-* extremely lightweight (~25KB in total!)
+* extremely lightweight (~26KB gzipped in total!)
+* leverages http caching to full extent (so content usually loaded from cache)
 * remembers user choices to personalize order of search results and live matches

-* leverage http caching as much as possible
+Real reason: wanted to have scores & standings website for myself, so I can check scores on very slow connection (when on holidays, off to mountains or woods, etc).

 ## Getting started